aminnairi/react-router/packages/react-router/README.md

 ### Transition

-Support for the View Transition API is built-in and allows for painless and smooth view transition out-of-the-box without having to do anything.
+Support for the View Transition API is built-in and allows for painless and smooth view transition out-of-the-box.
+You can create your own transition animation, and the library also exports a `slideFadeTransition` ready to be used.

-This can also easily be disabled if needed.

 ### Error handling